22 releases (14 breaking)

 When Should You Give it a Try?

 VarPro can dramatically increase the robustness and speed of the fitting process compared to using a general purpose nonlinear least squares fitting algorithm.
-When
+When:

 - the model function you want to fit is a linear combination of nonlinear functions,

-- and you know the analytical derivatives of all those functions
+- and you know the analytical derivatives of all those functions with respect to their parameters

 then you should give it a whirl.
 Also consider the section on global fitting below, which provides another great use case for this crate.